yipingp/dataIO/README.md

 ```
 ### Read RGB-D dataset

-Reading from dataset [here](https://vision.in.tum.de/data/datasets/rgbd-dataset) or of your own (detailed below) is both available.
+Reading dataset downloaded from [here](https://vision.in.tum.de/data/datasets/rgbd-dataset) or of your own (detailed below) is both available.

 ```c++
 template <typename T>